• About

 The same types of concepts can be applied to investing and finance.
 We see behavioral biases playing a significant role in how some people are reacting in the current market environment.
 Being aware of your own behavioral biases is a good step towards helping you make the best possible financial decisions.

-Let’s look at three strong biases we see pop up again and again:
+Let’s look at three strong biases we see pop up again and again

 Herd Mentality